Tomato farming in 2024 (The Ultimate Guide)

 Your members of staff can make or mar your farm.
 It is very important to get this process right.
 There are a number of recruitment agencies in Nigeria who recruit workers for farms.

-Water and Power
+4. Water and Power

 Rain fed farming is outdated, you need to farm all year round, with a functional source of water, you can farm tomatoes all year round.
 Year round farming with smart technologies like drip irrigation is called brain fed farming; this is the way to go.

-Soil and Water Analysis
+6. Soil and Water Analysis

 Going to farm without doing the complete analysis of the soil and water is like going to an exam hall without anything in your brain.
 A good soil test will show you the levels of nutrients in the soil, pH of the soil and the microbial count in the soil.

 The result of the soil test will point you to the type of fertiliser or manure to apply to your soil to get good yield.
 If your soil has diseases or pest like nematode, you will need to apply the necessary solution to these problems.
-Water test will show you the pH of the water and the nutrients like calcium in the water.

 Planting untreated seeds can introduce harmful microbes to your soil and cause a whole lot of problems.
 Some types of soil infections can persist for years.